MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/manage.md

 Those data points will aid this team to determine the levels of platform operations that must be added to meet operational requirements.

 > [!NOTE]
-> If your organization has a centralized SAP platform team, please consider tooling to enhance operations of the core platform using an [enterprise-scale scenario for SAP](./enterprise-scale-landing-zone.md) for elevated management and DR/bc scenarios that can improve operations of the platform.
+> If your organization has a centralized SAP platform team, please consider tooling to enhance operations of the core platform using an [enterprise-scale scenario for SAP](./enterprise-scale-landing-zone.md) for elevated management and BCDR scenarios that can improve operations of the platform.

 ## Workload operations